skalenetwork/machinepal/docs/intro.md

 Your wish is granted.

-MachinePay is a <strong>plug-and-play payment gatekeeper</strong> that lets you instantly add crypto-powered micropayments to <em>any</em> website or API using the
+MachinePal is a <strong>plug-and-play payment gatekeeper</strong> that lets you instantly add crypto-powered micropayments to <em>any</em> website or API using the
 <a href="https://docs.cdp.coinbase.com/x402/docs/welcome">x402 protocol</a>.